francisalbertespina-spec/Environmental-Dashboard/README.md

 ## About the Author

-Built by **E. Francis Albert Espina** — Electronics and Communications Engineer, currently working as a Pollution Control Officer (PCO) in the construction industry in the Philippines.
+Built by **E. Francis Albert** — Electronics and Communications graduate, currently working as a Environmental Officer (PCO) in the construction industry in the Philippines.
 This project is part of a transition into IT/tech roles, combining domain expertise in environmental compliance with self-taught software development.

 ---